The Most Important Guide on This Site

 The real risk of exceeding your payload isn't a fine.
 It's physics.

-- Stopping distance increases significantly.
+• Stopping distance lengthens.
 Overloaded brakes are one of the most dangerous failure modes.
 The degradation happens before any mechanical failure, at the moment you need to stop hard.

-- Emergency handling is compromised.
-At highway speed, the ability to make a sudden evasive maneuver is dramatically reduced when your truck is operating beyond its design limits.
+• Emergency handling drops off.
+At highway speed, a sudden evasive maneuver gets harder when the truck is operating past its design limits.

-- Tire failure risk increases.
-Overloaded tires run hotter and are significantly more susceptible to blowouts.
+• Tire failure risk goes up.
+Overloaded tires run hotter and are more prone to blowouts.
 On the highway with a loaded truck camper, a rear tire blowout is a serious event.

-- Suspension and steering components wear faster.
-This is cumulative.
+• Suspension and steering components wear faster.
+Cumulative.
 You might not see it on any single trip, but it shows up over time.

 None of these consequences announce themselves in advance.
 That's what makes the payload limit worth respecting: not the sticker itself, but the engineering behind it.